Are pets allowed inside the cabins at Santee State Park?

 Is wi-fi available at the park?

-Complimentary wi-fi is available for park guests at the park office/visitor center, the park store/wireless lounge, the Village Round and all 30 cabins.
+Complimentary wi-fi is available for park guests at the park office/visitor center, the park store/wireless lounge.
 Please check at the park office for password information.

 Where is the park’s Ultimate Outsider stamp located?